What is a Test Plan?

 Clicking on the [Test Plans] tab on the right will bring up the test plans page.
 This will list out every test plan that you have created in your workspace.
 You can search by name up in the top search bar.
 You can also create a new test plan by clicking the "New" button.

 You will need to name your test plan.
 Click "Create" once you have named your test plan.

 From here you will be brought into your individual Test Plan that you created.
-There are five sections that make up an individual test plan: Execution Environment, Triggers, Scenario's, URL Replacements and Slack notifications.
-The next five sections will go over what each of these do.
+There are six sections that make up an individual test plan: Execution Environment, Triggers, Scenarios, URL Replacements, Email notification and Slack notifications.
+The next sections will go over what each of these do.